msanto7/pythonCrack/README.md

 --> This is a python script for cracking linux user passwords using the shadow file and a dictionary attack

 GETTING STARTED
--Begin by cloning this repository and installing the necessary dependencies below.
+-Begin by cloning this repository into the root directory and installing the necessary dependencies below.
   Any linux distrobution is recommened.

+    Linux Command: git clone https://github.com/msanto7/pythonCrack.git

 DEPENDENCIES
 -----------------------------------------